College & University Fundraising Ideas

 Review your Budget and Available Resources

 Let’s face it, to raise money you need resources.
 Reviewing financial goals and preparing a fundraising event budget are important steps to planning a successful university fundraising project.
-Here again, colleges typically have an advantage in that their campus can provide indoor and outdoor spaces for fundraising events.
+Here again, colleges typically have an advantage in that their campus can provide indoor and outdoor spaces for fundraising events at no cost.

 Time is of the Essence for College Fundraising

-College students are busy with homework, sports, and various social engagements.
+College students are busy with homework, sports, college clubs, and various social engagements.
 Making your college fundraiser easy for students to participate, without consuming too much time will make it much more appealing.
-This is one reason online fundraising has become so popular!
-When students aren’t in class, at practice, or running around with friends, chances are they are checking email, downloading iTunes, or updating their Facebook page.
+This is one reason online fundraising has become so popular for colleges.
+When students aren’t in class, at practice, or running around with friends, chances are they are checking email, downloading iTunes, or updating their Facebook or other social media pages.
 This is when they are most attentive.
-Our crowdfunding software tools allow students to personalize their own website page, upload photos, and videos, set fundraising goals, and track their success against other students, making fundraising a fun, interactive and competitive environment.
+Our crowdfunding software platform allows students to personalize their website page, upload photos and videos, set fundraising goals, and track their success against other students, making fundraising a fun, interactive, and competitive environment.

 There are Valuable Skills and Lessons to be Learned